-Our amended and restated credit agreement (the "Credit Agreement") with First National Bank of Omaha ("FNB") includes (i) a \$30,000,000 revolving credit facility (the "Line of Credit"), (ii) a \$33,002,069 term loan (the "Term Loan") and (iii) a \$15,000,000 delayed draw-down term facility (the "Delayed Draw Term Loan" and, together with the Line of Credit and the Term Loan, the "Credit Facilities").
+Our amended and restated credit agreement (the "Credit Agreement") with First National Bank of Omaha ("FNB") was amended and restated on September 30, 2022 and includes (i) a \$30,000,000 revolving credit facility (the "Line of Credit"), (ii) a \$23,412,383 term loan (the "Term Loan") and (iii) a \$75,000,000 delayed draw-down term facility (the "Delayed Draw Term Loan" and, together with the Line of Credit and the Term Loan, the "Credit Facilities").
 We may use the Delayed Draw Term Loan to fund any permitted future business acquisitions or repurchases of our Common Stock and the Line of Credit to fund ongoing working capital needs and for other general corporate purposes.

-The Term Loan has an outstanding balance of \$26.6 million and is payable in monthly installments of \$462,988 through May 2025, with a balloon payment due at maturity in May 2025.
+The Term Loan has an outstanding balance of \$22.3 million and is payable in monthly installments of \$462,988 through May 2027.
 The Term Loan bears interest at a fixed rate per annum of 5%.

-Borrowings under the Line of Credit and the Delayed Draw Term Loan, if any, bear interest at a floating rate equal to the 30day London Interbank Offered Rate plus 225 basis points (2.35% at December 31, 2021).
+Borrowings under the Line of Credit and the Delayed Draw Term Loan, if any, bear interest at a floating rate equal to the 30day Secured Overnight Financing Rate ("SOFR") plus 235 basis points (6.10% at December 31, 2022).
 Interest on the Line of Credit accrues and is payable monthly.
-Principal amounts outstanding under the Line of Credit are due and payable in full at maturity, in May 2023.
-As of December 31, 2021, and 2020, the Line of Credit did not have a balance.
-There were no borrowings on the Line of Credit during 2021.
+Principal amounts outstanding under the Line of Credit are due and payable in full at maturity, in May 2025.
+As of December 31, 2022, the Line of Credit did not have a balance.
+There were no borrowings on the Line of Credit during the years ended December 31, 2022 or 2021.
 There have been no borrowings on the Delayed Draw Term Loan since origination.
 We are obligated to pay ongoing unused commitment fees quarterly in arrears pursuant to the Line of Credit and the Delayed Draw Term Loan facility at a rate of 0.20% per annum based on the actual daily unused portions of the Line of Credit and the Delayed Draw Term Loan facility, respectively.

 The Credit Agreement contains customary representations, warranties, affirmative and negative covenants (including financial covenants) and events of default.
 The negative covenants include, among other things, restrictions regarding the incurrence of indebtedness and liens, repurchases of our Common Stock and acquisitions, subject in each case to certain exceptions.
 Pursuant to the Credit Agreement, we are required to maintain a minimum fixed charge coverage ratio of 1.10x for all testing periods throughout the term(s) of the Credit Facilities, which calculation excludes, unless our liquidity falls below a specified threshold, (i) any cash dividend in a fiscal quarter that, together with all other cash dividends paid or declared during such fiscal quarter, exceeds \$5,500,000 in total cash dividends paid or declared, (ii) the portion of the purchase price for any permitted share repurchase of our shares paid with cash on hand, and (iii) the portion of any acquisition consideration for a permitted acquisition paid with cash on hand.
 We are also required to maintain a cash flow leverage ratio of 3.00x or less for all testing periods throughout the term(s) of the Credit Facilities.
-All obligations under the Credit Facilities are guaranteed by our subsidiary.
-As of December 31, 2021, we were in compliance with our financial covenants.
+All obligations under the Credit Facilities are to be guaranteed by each of our wholly owned domestic subsidiaries, if any, and, to the extent required by the Credit Agreement, direct and indirect wholly owned foreign subsidiaries.
+As of December 31, 2022, we were in compliance with our financial covenants.